timbru/draft-sidrops-publication-server-bcp/draft-timbru-sidrops-publication-server-bcp-00.md

   - For CRLs, use the value of thisUpdate.
   - For RPKI Signed Objects, use the CMS signing-time (see ([@!I-D.spaghetti-sidrops-cms-signing-time]))
-  - For CA and BGPSec Router Certificates, use notBbefore
+  - For CA and BGPSec Router Certificates, use the value of notBbefore
   - For directories, use any constant value.

 ## Load Balancing and Testing